maoschanz/emoji-selector-for-gnome/README.md

 ## New features
 - new stylesheet
-- new way to display emojis, on a grid (which is far better)
-- parametrable width for the grid
 - translations (english, french, portuguese, italian, esperanto and german)
-- recently used emojis are displayed above (or under) categories
+- recently used emojis can be displayed above (or under) categories
-- bug fixes
-- less ugly code
 - a nice interface for settings
 - parametrable size for emojis
+- parametrable width for the grid

 ![Screenshot](https://raw.githubusercontent.com/Maestroschan/emoji-selector-for-gnome/master/screenshot_v5.png)